Article updated on May 25, 2020

 From an early age on, I have been very driven to explore the world around me.
 I recall ordering ‘une baguette s’il vous plaît’ (or at least, this is what I thought it sounded like!) in France when my parents would send their six-year old Dutch girl to a bakery during the holidays.
 A few years later I realised that it would take quite a bit of effort to communicate with people abroad and go beyond being polite.

-As a teenager, I loved digging myself into my schoolbooks to study English and French and German as optional languages.
-Later, I picked up Swedish and currently I am learning Spanish to enjoy our Central American adventure to the fullest.
-I admit that at times, I got sick and tired of all these vocabulary lists, but I was driven, and I wanted to be able to make friends abroad while travelling!
+As a teenager, I loved burying myself in my schoolbooks to study mandatory English, as well as optional French and German.
+Later, after developing a passion for Sweden, it felt natural to pick up Swedish.
+Now living in Paris, I am working on improving my French while a three-month trip to Central America allowed me to learn basic Spanish.
+I admit that at times, I got sick and tired of all these vocabulary lists, but I was driven, and I wanted to be able to make friends abroad and share experiences while travelling!

 Why I became a teacher of the English language